 Merrill: Um.
 No. I'm just rambling.
 Look, a rock!

-- Connor Kenway of Assassins Creed III also sports these, though it's a little hard to see under his longcoat.
+- Assassin's Creed III: Connor Kenway sports these, though it's a little hard to see under his longcoat.

 - Used quite a lot in Soundscape, where Thigh-High Boots often overlap with Combat Stilettos.
-Half of the girls wear them, while the other half goes for actual Zettai Ryouiki or Stocking Filler.
-Although it's far from the Trope Namer, Amylase brutally lampshades the entire thing while explaining that she went with Thigh-High Boots as a substitute to actual stockings.
+Half of the girls wear them, while the other half goes for Zettai Ryouiki or Stocking Filler.
+Amylase explains that she went with Thigh-High Boots as a substitute to stockings.
 Word-for-word, she describes the expensive nature in getting any boots above calf-length; the (near-)impracticality in using them for anything other than modeling; the exoticism in having laces, straps, zippers or belts to emphasize the design; their uncommon usage; the question of their origins, either from prostitutes or dominatrices; and the advantage to using them as weapons for kicking.